ditrytus/ditrytus.github.io/_drafts/2018-03-27-stopping-time.md

 }
 ```

-Additionally our script will also alter a text label on a button so that the player knows what the button will do.
+Additionally, our script will also alter a text label on a Button so that the player knows what action we are invoking.

-*NOTE: `PauseButtonHandler` directly instantiates `PauseManager` which is not a good design. `PauseManager` manipulates a `Time.timeScale` which is global to our game so it would be natural to implement `PauseManager` as a singleton or somehow inject a shared instance to a component but I am omitting this aspect for the sake of focusing on pausing itself.*
+*NOTE: `PauseButtonHandler` directly instantiates `PauseManager` which is not a good design. `PauseManager` manipulates a `Time.timeScale` which is global to our game so it would be natural to implement it as a singleton or somehow inject a shared instance to a component but I am omitting this aspect for the sake of focusing only on pausing.*

 Button with the attached script will effectively pause and resume the entire game.
-You can implement it differently for example to pause a game on a pressing a keyboard key like `P`.
-The key here is a `PauseManager` class that is responsible for managing pause state and manipulating the clock.
+You can implement it differently, for example, to pause a game on a pressing a keyboard key like `P`.
+The key here is that `PauseManager` class is responsible for managing pause state and manipulating the clock regardless of who will call it's methods.

-You can find a working example of the above code in `Assets/Scenes/pause_simple.unity` scene.

 ## Stopping time only for some scripts

-The above example is simple and works but it has some limitations.
+The above example is simple and it works but has some limitations.
 Pausing a game that way will pause all the elements that are governed by `Time.time` which is basically *EVERYTHING* in your game except your custom scripts that explicitly use `Time.unscaledTime`.
-In some situations that is not what we want especially if there are some elements in our game that we want to keep animating even if the main gameplay is paused.
+In some situations, this is not what we want especially if there are some elements in our game that we want to keep active even if the main gameplay is paused.
 For example:
 * animated game menus or other effects that are visible only when the game is paused
-* a tactical view of a strategy game where all the units are paused but you can still move camera or issue commands
+* a tactical view of a strategy game where all the units are paused but you can still move the camera or issue commands

-Since we can't use `Time.timeScale` directly we need to wrap the game clock into our own class that we will use selectively in the parts of code that we want to stop.
+Since we can't use `Time.timeScale` directly we need to wrap the game clock into our own class that we will use selectively in the parts of the code that we want to be "pausable":

 ```
 using System;